wikimedia/design-codex/packages/codex-docs/component-demos/dialog/dialog.md

 ### With overflowing content
 When content in the default slot (the dialog body) is longer than the available space, the body section will scroll while the dialog header and footer will remain in view.
+Use the `showDividers` prop to add dividers between the header, body, and footer of the dialog.
 <cdx-demo-wrapper>
 <template v-slot:demo>
 <dialog-max-content />